clemsonacm/website/content/officers.md

 ### Jack Carroll

 A freshman computer science major who enjoys computers and software.
-Enjoys frisbee and hiking.
+Addicted to frisbee and outdoor things.

 Treasurer
 ---------

-### Parth
+### Parth Patel

-André is a sophomore CS major who, like his predecessor, is an AFROTC cadet hoping to become a cyber operations officer after graduation.
-His heaviest interests in computer science are network security and artificial intelligence.
+Third year computer science student with a love of machine learning.
+Hopes to pursue a career in AI and neural net development.

 Secretary